mangocoinproject/mangocoin/README.md

     ./Mangocoind --version

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, Turtlecoin Developers, 2ACoin Community, Mangocoin Developers
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, 2ACoin Community, Mangocoin Developers

 ### Copypasta for license when editing files

-Hi Mangocoin contributor, thanks for forking and sending back Pull Requests.
+Hi 2ACoin contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/mangocoincoin/mangocoin/blob/master/src/CryptoNoteConfig.h) for an example.
+Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/mangocoinproject/mangocoin/blob/master/src/CryptoNoteConfig.h) for an example.

     // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers